katiusciamoreira/JSON/README.md

 [Perfil Linkedin](https://www.linkedin.com/in/katiuscia-moreira-0026833b/)
 ___________________________________________________________________________________________________________________

-# Here are some codes to learn how to use Javascript and Php programming with JSON format.
+# Here are some codes to learn how to use Javascript and Php programming with JSON format

 -Code examples by using Javascript and HTML programming with JSON format: